duykhoa/product-frontend/README.md

 # TODO

-1. Add validation when create/update product.
-- Allow user to remove images(s) of a product or upload new images when editing.
+1. Allow user to remove images(s) of a product or upload new images when editing.
 - Make website responsive
 - Accept images only
 - Token exchange and refresh